peersuasive/luce_embeddable/README.rst

 ``squish`` is is the work of Metthew Wild (who is also the creator of `Prosody
 <https://prosody.im/>`_, among many other things)

-sources and legal informations can be found at `http://matthewwild.co.uk/projects/squish/home`_
+sources and legal informations can be found at `squish <http://matthewwild.co.uk/projects/squish/home>`_

 Squish is (C) 2009-2010 Matthew Wild.